raphw/byte-buddy/README.md

 On these commands, Byte Buddy is cloned from GitHub and built on your machine.
 Byte Buddy is currently tested for the [*OpenJDK*](http://openjdk.java.net/) versions 6 and 7 and the *Oracle JDK* versions 7 and 8 using Travis CI.

 Note that the above build is optimized for its runtime and does not create all artifacts.
-To build the all artifacts, including the zero-dependency jar of Byte Buddy, use the `extras` profile:
+To build all artifacts, including the zero-dependency jar of Byte Buddy, use the `extras` profile:

 ```shell
 mvn package -Pextras
 ```

 The zero-dependency jar file is then saved in *byte-buddy/target/byte-buddy-#.#-SNAPSHOT.jar*.
-The regular jar is saved in *byte-buddy-dep/target/byte-buddy-dep-#.#-SNAPSHOT.jar*.
-When using this profile, Maven will also sign any created artifact.
-Therefore, your machine must be set up for [gpg signing](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/).
+The regular jar file is saved in *byte-buddy-dep/target/byte-buddy-dep-#.#-SNAPSHOT.jar*.
+When using this profile, Maven will also attempt to sign any created artifact.
+For this to be possible your machine must be set up for [gpg signing](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/).
 See the [developer page](http://bytebuddy.net/#/develop) for further information on building the project.